John-Rey-Pial/TutoringMES/README.md

 # TutoringMES
-This is the creation of a Tutoring Management System for an English Tutoring Company E3 Tutors basing in Matina, Davao City.
+This is the creation of a Tutoring Management System for a Tutoring Company E3 Tutors basing in Davao City.
+More information to be followed.